 Cyclecomputers and GPS have different advantages and disadvantages.

 A GPS unit is expensive, relatively bulky and heavy, and can run down its battery in a few hours.
 To last through a long day of riding or a multi-day tour, a GPS unit needs an external power source: battery, solar charger, or hub generator.
 The leading GPS brand in the USA for cycling is Garmin.
 Mio (also sold under the Raleigh and Ciclosport brand names) is popular in Europe.
 A smartphone can serve as a GPS unit, but has the same issues with battery life, expense, bulk and weight.
 Mounting it on the handlebar requires a bracket, sold separately.
 On the other hand, many people already have a smartphone.
+Some fancy digital watches ahve GPS, but a batery charge generally does not last as long as with a phone.

 Many popular bicycle routes are being published on the Internet in a standard GPS format.
-The premier Web site with this information is ridewithgps.com, where you can also develop a route entirely on the computer, to download as a map, cue sheet, or GPS input.
+The premier Web site with this information is ridewithgps.com, where you can also develop a route entirely on the computer, to download as a map, cue sheet, or GPS app.

 A GPS unit with a permanently-installed, internal, rechargeable battery is preferable over one with AA cells, which can disconnect due to vibration and lose data.